 Certain cards, called monster enhancers, raise or lower the combat strength of individual monsters.
 (Yes, you can have a negative enhancement.)
 Monster enhancers may be played by any player during any combat.

-All enhancers on a single monster add together.
 If there are multiple monsters in a combat, the person who plays each enhancer must choose which monster it applies to.